 - Timely.
 Give feedback as close to the event as possible, but choose the right time: when the person is likely to be receptive.

-- Actionable and future-focused (we can change the future, but we can’t change the past).
-Make specific requests for behaviour changes, or ask questions about current behaviour.
-Highlight successful behaviours and techniques.
+- Request.
+Make a specific actionable request (not a demand) for behaviour changes, or ask questions about current behaviour.
+Use positive language, highlight successful behaviours and techniques..

-- Receive.
+- Ready.
 Provide context for the feedback you’re asking for.
 Say what you want feedback on.
 Set expectations and boundaries.
 Explain what you’re trying to achieve.

 - Reflect.
 Ask clarifying questions.
 Take notes so you remember what was said and why.